 Parramatta is a commercial and retail hub.
-Parramatta metro station is bounded by Church Street, George Street, Smith Street and Macquarie Street and is immediately surrounded by both small and large businesses.
+Parramatta metro station is bounded by Church Street, Smith Street and Macquarie Street and is immediately surrounded by both small and large businesses.
 Church Street is a pedestrian zone with banks, universities, chemists, cafes, fitness and retail outlets and the Parramatta Light Rail.
-The PLR will run on Church and Macquarie Streets from 2024.